-For certain real-time cyclers, the presence of ROX passive reference dye in realtime PCR compensates for non-PCR-related variations in fluorescence detection.
+For certain real-time cyclers, the presence of ROX passive reference dye in real-time PCR compensates for non-PCR-related variations in fluorescence detection.
 However, when performing multiplex, real-time PCR with these instruments, the presence of ROX passive reference dye will limit their multiplexing capability.

-The use of ROX dye is necessary for instruments from Applied Biosystems and is optional for instruments from Agilent.
+The use of ROX dye is necessary for instruments from Applied Biosystems and is optional for instruments from Agilent (formerly Stratagene).
 When performing multiplex, real-time PCR with ROX passive reference dye on these instruments, we do not recommend using probes that have ROX or Texas Red® fluorophore as the reporter dye, since their performance in the presence of ROX dye is unpredictable.
-When performing reactions using probes labeled with ROX, Texas Red, or other equivalent fluorophore, use a real-time cycler that does not require ROX dye for fluorescence normalization.
+When performing reactions using probes labeled with ROX, Texas Red, or other equivalent fluorophore, use a real-time cycler that can support reactions without ROX passive reference dye.